team7katas/sysopsquad/ADR/ADR-2-event-driven-broker.md

 ![Ticket workflow](../images/bpmn-ticket-workflow.jpg "Ticket workflow")

+The broker topology should work fine here as all workflows are simple enough and do not require consolidated orchestration.

 ## Consequences:
 So even-driven approach must be a good fit.
 Let's consider the trade-offs and benefits: